River Lea: Management of the river

 Improvements were made to the river from 1424, with tolls being levied to compensate the landowners, and in 1571, there were riots after the extension of the River was promoted in a private bill presented to the House of Commons.
 By 1577, the first lock was established at Waltham Abbey and the river began to be actively managed for navigation.

 The New River was constructed in 1613 to take clean water to London, from the Lea and its catchment areas in Hertfordshire and bypass the polluting industries that had developed in the Lea's downstream reaches.
 The artificial channel further reduced the flow to the natural river and by 1767 locks were installed below Hertford Castle Weir on the canalised part of the Lea, now the Lee Navigation with further locks and canalisation taking place during the succeeding centuries.
 In 1766, work also began on the Limehouse Cut to connect the river, at Bromley-by-Bow, with the Thames at Limehouse Basin.

 The Waterworks River, a part of the tidal Bow Back Rivers, has been widened by 8 m and canalised to assist with construction of the Olympic Park for the 2012 Summer Olympics.
 In 2009, Three Mills Lock was installed on the Prescott Channel to maintain water levels on the Lea, within the park at a depth of 2 m.
-This allowed access by 350–tonnes barges to ensure that at least 50% of the material required for construction could be delivered, or removed, by water.
-(These figures are under review.
-It is stipulated that the governing body has re appraised these figures).
+This allowed access to the site by 350–tonne barges with the aim that at least half of the material required for construction could be delivered or removed by water.

+In January 2024, the River Lea burst its banks as Hackney Wick residents tell of 'knee-high' flood water.